microsoft/WindowsAppSDK/Coding-Guidelines.md

 #### C++

 Project Reunion implementations prefer C++ and C++/WinRT implementations.
-New code must adhere to the [cppcoreguidelines](https://github.com/isocpp/CppCoreGuidelines) and be /W4 clean (for Visual C++.)
+New code must adhere to the **cppcoreguidelines** at https://github.com/isocpp/CppCoreGuidelines and be /W4 clean (for Visual C++.)

-Prefer existing std:: and gsl:: types, but use [wil](https://github.com/Microsoft/wil) types for Windows-specific helpers and lifecycle management rather than creating your own.
+Prefer existing std:: and gsl:: types, but use **wil** (https://github.com/Microsoft/wil) types for Windows-specific helpers and lifecycle management rather than creating your own.

 #### Markdown